GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-For all three definitions, the upper case **A**\ \|\ **B**\ \|\ **C** means we will allow projection poles in the southern hemisphere [By default we map any such poles to their antipodes in the north heimsphere].
+For all three definitions, the upper case **A**\ \|\ **B**\ \|\ **C** means we will allow projection poles in the southern hemisphere [By default we map any such poles to their antipodes in the north hemisphere].
 Our example was produced by the command

    ::